jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

 ### Visualization

 12. What tools does your team use to create dashboards tools? (pick up to 3)
-    - ❗My team doesn’t create dashboard tools.
-    - Write our own in HTML & JS.
+    - Dash-Plotly.
+    - Google Data Studio.
-    - R Shiny.
+    - Grafana
     - Kibana.
-    - Dash-Plotly.
-    - Voila.
-    - Tableau.
+    - Klipfolio.
     - Looker.
-    - Klipfolio.
+    - R Shiny.
-    - Google Data Studio.
     - Spotfire.
+    - Tableau.
-    - Grafana
+    - Voila.
+    - ❗I don't create dashboards.
+    - ❗I write my own in HTML & JS.
-    - Other (please specify)
+    - Other (please specify).

 13. Do you experience these problems with visualization in Jupyter?
     - No built-in UI for creating charts.